 For example - you might want to provide the answer to “Does Seattle Have Hard Water?” if you were a plumber.
-If you include that in an FAQ section you define in RallyMind, you could apply the FAQ section that Google is testing to give yourself a good shot at being the featured answer whens someone from Seattle asks that question.
+If you include that in an FAQ section you define in RallyMind, you could apply the FAQ section that Google is testing to give yourself a good shot at being the featured answer when someone from Seattle asks that question.
 Use the Question schema for any such questions.

 Getting featured in the Answer pack is just one use of Schema.
 You should also look at adding schema such as:

-- Local Business - this will let you specify each location page as a local business in Google, letting you specify contact info and and even let people book appointments through Place Actions.
-Be sure to choose the properties you want to set that make the most sense for your business.
+- Local Business - this will let you specify each location page as a local business in Google, letting you specify contact info and even let people book appointments through Place Actions.
+Be sure to choose the properties you want to set that makes the most sense for your business.

 - Reviews - if you’re including user reviews on your location pages (great way to get fresh, dynamic content) apply this markup and your specific location page’s ratings can show up in search results